 1. About senna

 Senna is a natural laxative made from the leaves and fruit of the senna plant.
-It is used to treat constipation (difficulty pooing).
+It's used to treat constipation (difficulty pooing).

-Senna comes as tablets and as a liquid that you swallow.
+Senna comes as tablets and as a liquid that you swallow (syrup).

 2. Key facts